Foley's: 1960–1999

 1993: The May D&F division in Colorado and New Mexico was consolidated with Foley's, creating a 49-store division that was the largest in May Company.

 1994–1998: Mall of Mainland, Temple, Woodlands, Northwest Austin, Sugar Land, Northwest Albuquerque, Laredo, and Park Meadows opened.
 Fort Collins reopened after extensive remodeling.
 Purchased Jones & Jones in McAllen, Texas, and converted to Foley's.

+2000–2006

-2000–2004: NorthPark, Broomfield, Hurst, Baybrook Mall, Beaumont, Cielo Vista, Houston Galleria, Lake Charles, Denton, and Sunland opened, some at former Montgomery Ward sites.
+2000–2004: NorthPark Center, Broomfield, Hurst, Baybrook Mall, Beaumont, Cielo Vista, Houston Galleria, Lake Charles, Golden Triangle Denton, and Sunland opened, some at former Montgomery Ward sites.
 Foley's acquired one McRae's store and two Parisian stores in Louisiana.
 Cortana Mall and the Mall of Louisiana in Baton Rouge and Acadiana Mall in Lafayette joined Foley's.
 Memorial City and Baybrook reopened in new buildings.

 2004: The May Department Stores Company acquired Marshall Field's, which was headquartered in Minneapolis, Minn.
 May's seven divisions now included Foley's, Filene's, Robinsons-May, Famous-Barr, Hecht's, Lord & Taylor, and Marshall Field's.